School of Nursing and Allied Health

 Department of Kinesiology

 The kinesiology curriculum is designed to introduce the student to basic understandings and skills in the areas of human movement, wellness and management of fitness and sport.
 It fosters the total development of the individual: physically, mentally, and socially.
 An undergraduate student may elect to major in Kinesiology: Specialization in Wellness Management (which does not lead to teacher certification), Kinesiology—Specialization in Sport Management (which does not lead to teacher certification), Kinesiology—Specialization in Athletic Training (which does not lead to teacher certification.
 Program admission suspended.), or Kinesiology—Specialization in Teacher Education (which leads to all-level teacher certification).
 The degree plan for Kinesiology: Specialization in Teacher Education is located in this Catalog in the College of Education and Behavioral Sciences section.

 Sport Management is an exciting and growing field of study, allowing practical experience to coincide with classroom learning.
-The B.S. in Kinesiology—Specialization in Sport Management at Houston Baptist University provides students an in-depth look at the world of sport as a business enterprise.
+The BA in Kinesiology—Specialization in Sport Management at Houston Baptist University provides students an in-depth look at the world of sport as a business enterprise.
 With a major in Sport Management, students will learn to understand sport as a business with special consideration given to principles of marketing, management, media, and law.
 This degree will prepare students to work in professional sport, collegiate sport, and other sport business driven enterprises.
 The program at Houston Baptist University is unique because it combines both kinesiology and business.
 Students are required to take a number of courses from the Archie W. Dunham College of Business along with their kinesiology courses to fulfill the requirements of this degree.